aws-amplify/docs/docs/lib/predictions/fragments/js/transcribe.md

 ## Set up the backend

-IIf you haven't already done so, run `amplify init` inside your project and then `amplify add auth` (we recommend selecting the *default configuration*).
+If you haven't already done so, run `amplify init` inside your project and then `amplify add auth` (we recommend selecting the *default configuration*).

 Run `amplify add predictions` and select **Convert**.
 Then use the following answers: